 Paula Labbe, a science teacher at Deep Creek Middle School, was awarded a $2800 grant to support optics and photonics education from SPIE, the international society for optics and photonics.
 SPIE partners with researchers, educators, and industry to advance light-based research and technologies for the betterment of the human condition.
 In 2017, SPIE provided $4 million in support of education and outreach programs.
 Mrs. Labbe will use the grant to purchase lab materials that will enhance student’s study of optics and photonics.
 The lab materials will be used in hands-on activities so students can explore and discover the properties of optics and photonics.
 Not only will students learn more and optics and photonics, active and engaged learning in the science classroom has a positive effect on students’ attitudes about science and their scientific reasoning skills.
 These grant materials will have a direct and long lasting impact on student learning at Deep Creek Middle School.

-New Deep Creek spirit wear on sale now!
+Deep Creek spirit wear on sale now!

 Purple and gray short and long sleeve t-shirts and hoodies are available in two styles.
-Purchases may be made using the order form sent home with students or in the student store M-W-F during homeroom with cash or check made out to DCM.
+Students may bring their order form (pdf) to Mrs. Dorsey (room 612) during homeroom with cash or a check made out to DCMS.
 Purchases can also be made online through Online School Payment using a credit card.
-Deep Creek spirit wear flyer (pdf).

-Last Revision 5/18/2018
+Last Revision 9/17/2018